Charles McClung: Later life and legacy

 In 1805, McClung hired prominent early Knoxville architect Thomas Hope to build his country home, Statesview, about 10 mi west of Knoxville, just off the Kingston road.
 McClung lived in the house until his death in 1835.
 In 1816, McClung and his eldest surviving son, Matthew, formed Charles McClung and Son, which operated a general store in Knoxville.
-In 1828, both Charles and Matthew McClung helped establish the Knoxville Female Academy, and donated land and money for the construction of the academy's school building.
+In 1828, both Charles and Matthew McClung helped establish the Knoxville Female Academy and donated land and money for the construction of the academy's school building.

-McClung died while vacationing at Harrosdsburg Springs, Kentucky, in 1835, and was initially buried in a private cemetery in Harrodsburg.
+McClung died while vacationing at Harrodsburg Springs, Kentucky, in 1835, and was initially buried in a private cemetery in Harrodsburg.
 In 1904, McClung's great-grandson, Lee McClung, had his remains reinterred in the family's plot in Knoxville's Old Gray Cemetery.

 For over a century after his death, McClung's descendants continued to play prominent roles in the cultural and economic affairs of Knoxville.
 Along with Lee McClung, who served as Treasurer of the United States in the early 1900s, McClung's descendants include railroad magnate Charles McClung McGhee and businessman Calvin Morgan McClung.
 The Lawson McGhee Library, the Frank H. McClung Museum, and the Calvin M. McClung Historical Collection are among the institutions established by McClung's descendants.
 McClung's Statesview home still stands in West Knoxville.
 Another house once owned by McClung, the Alexander Bishop House, still stands in Powell, just north of Knoxville.